pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/terraform-provider-pipecd.md

 ### You want more?

-We always want to add more needed resources into the Terraform module.
+We always want to add more needed resources into the Terraform provider.
 Please let the maintainers know what resources you want to add by creating issues in the [pipe-cd/terraform-provider-pipecd](https://github.com/pipe-cd/terraform-provider-pipecd/) repository.
 We also welcome your pull request to contribute!